Back to top

 5. Eclipse JFace Viewers

-Eclipse JFace Viewers allow you to display a domain model in a standard SWT widget like list, combo, tree or table without converting the domain model beforehand.
+The JFace viewer framework allows you to display a domain model in a standard SWT widget like list, combo, tree or table without converting the domain model beforehand.

-A Viewer allows you to set a ContentProvider which provides the data for the Viewer.
-The ContentProvider makes no assumption about the representation of the data model by the Viewer.
+A viewer allows you to set a content provider which provides the data for the viewer.
+The content provider makes no assumption about the presentation of the data model.

-JFace provides several standard Viewers.
-The following Viewers are the most important ones.
+JFace provides several standard viewer implementations.
+These viewers are part of the org.eclipse.jface.viewers package.
+The following list contains the most important ones.

 • ComboViewer